syifa-ananda/crumbitez-mobile/README.md

 1. Explain what are stateless widgets and stateful widgets, and explain the difference between them.

-In Flutter, **StatelessWidgets** are like static displays, they show content that does not change once it is created, such as a simple label or an image.
-However, **StatefulWidgets** are more dynamic, allowing content to change over time, like a button that updates when clicked or a form that reflects user input.
-The difference is that StatelessWidgets stay the same once they are built, while StatefulWidgets can update themselves as things change, providing more interactivity in the app.
+Stateless widgets are like static displays, they show content that does not change once it is created, such as a simple label or an image.
+However, stateful widgets are more dynamic, allowing content to change over time, like a button that updates when clicked or a form that reflects user input.
+The difference is that stateless widgets stay the same once they are built, while stateful widgets can update themselves as things change, providing more interactivity in the app.

 2. Mention the widgets that you have used for this project and its uses.